-You do not need a visa to arrive in Ireland if you are a citizen of the European Economic Area (EEA), United States of America, Canada or Australia.
-For other countries, pleas check with the Citizens Information.
+Visiting Ireland visa - you do not need a visa if you are a citizen of the European Economic Area (EEA), United States of America, Canada or Australia.
+For other countries, please check with the Citizens Information.

 Getting to Ireland by Ferry via Dublin Port or Rosslare, often on the ferry websites they give you information on how to get to the specific departure points.
 Dublin Port is located 3km away from Dublin City and 12km from Dublin Airport, there is no car hire Dublin Port however vehicles can be rented at nearby offices in the City or pick up car hire at Dublin airport even.

 Travel around Ireland offers a lot of transport options from using public transport to renting a personal car.
 There is a comprehensive bus network in the main cities and travelling between cities can be done by train however it does not serve everywhere.

 If you are planning to visit the Wild Atlantic Way, Cliffs of Moher and places outside main cities, hiring a car is advised by TripAdvisor.
 The flexibility of having a car will give you more time to visit places wherever you go and sometimes can be cheaper than public transport.